-TotalBoat Krypton is a copper-free antifouling paint that provides excellent protection from algae, shell & weed fouling.
-Krypton uses Econea to ward off barnacles & zebra mussels, plus a unique zinc biocide to combat slime.
+TotalBoat Krypton copper-free antifouling paint provides excellent single-season protection against hard & soft marine growth.
+Krypton has a potent copper-free biocide to ward off barnacles & zebra mussels, plus zinc to combat slime.
 Say goodbye to green patina at the waterline!

-This premium copolymer ablative bottom paint is suitable for use on aluminum, fiberglass & wood.
-Use it on both power & sailboats in fresh, salt, or brackish waters.
+This premium ablative bottom paint can be used on prepared aluminum, fiberglass, wood, iron, and steel.
+Use it on power & sailboats in fresh, salt or brackish waters.
 Quarts are great for outdrives, brackets & trim tabs.

-Buy a Gallon and get a free roller & metal tray kit, paint suit, abrasive pad, 1 pr latex gloves, 1 roll of masking tape, & 2 wooden stir sticks.
+Buy a Gallon & get a free roller & metal tray kit, paint suit, abrasive pad, 1 roll of masking tape & 2 wooden stir sticks.

-Buy a Quart & get an abrasive pad, 1 pair of latex gloves, & a 10" stir stick.
+Buy a Quart & get an abrasive pad & a 10" stir stick.

 The item was added to your wishlist.